-Knowledge of Tagalog regions and dialects is a valuable aspect of English to Tagalog translation.
-Tagalog translators, if they live in the Philippines, will not be coming from one locality.
+Knowledge of Tagalog regions and dialects is valuable in English to Tagalog translation.
+Tagalog translators in the Philippines will not be coming from one locality.
 When they speak, native Tagalog speakers will immediately give away their origins because of their different accents.

 Dialect preferences sometimes weaken a translation, and sometimes strengthen it.
 Knowledge of dialects offers an advantage specially when back translating or editing the text.

 A grasp of Tagalog regions and dialects may also help in compiling objective editing and back translation standards towards choosing, evaluating, and producing either a formal equivalence or a dynamic equivalence.